Sinhran/ascii/README.md

 # IMAGE TO ASCII

-This is something that I've decided to do to help with my C++ journey.
+~~This is something that I've decided to do to help with my C++ journey.
-The entire project will be written in C++ and hopefully without the use of any external libraries.
+The entire project will be written in C++ and hopefully without the use of any external libraries.~~
+Will be rewriting it in C because C++ sucks.

 ## ONLY SUPPORTS BMP AS OF NOW